 How to Net Over $1 Million a Year Wholesaling Real Estate

-There are a lot of wholesalers out there, but not many can say they make over $1 million a year in profit.
+There are a lot of people trying to wholesale property out there, but not many can say they make over $1 million a year in profit.
 Matt Garabedian, who has been wholesaling since 2012, eclipsed the million-dollar profit mark just last year.

-In our recent conversation, he explains how he completed his first deal, as well as the most effective ways to find buyers and to find deals to replicate his million dollars a year success.
+In our recent conversation, he explains how he completed his first deal, as well as the most effective ways to find wholesale real estate properties, buyers, and the kind of deals you can use to replicate his million dollars a year success.

 Matt’s First Wholesaling Deal

-Matt didn’t become a million dollar wholesaler overnight.
-In fact, it took him 3 years after getting into the real estate business (as a traditional broker) to just close his first wholesale deal!
+Matt didn’t become a millionaire real estate investor overnight.
+In fact, it took him 3 years after getting into the real estate business (as a traditional broker) to just close his first deal!

-After fully immersing himself in a wholesaling mastery course, Matt sent out his first direct mailing campaign, sending out 300 letters.
+After fully immersing himself in a wholesale property mastery course, Matt sent out his first direct mailing campaign, sending out 300 letters to find wholesale real estate properties.
 He received his first call and the game was on.